We can help you with your Organizational Development Needs

 Procedures and Processes

 Systems breed work procedures and processes.
-If your company has yet to establish work procedures or if the procedures in place are obsolete and out of date, your employees are left to operate on a crisis-by-crisis basis, often with inconsistent effort and results.
-A 360² assessment can pinpoint inconsistencies and form the foundation for developing a common set of operating standards and work procedures and processes.
+If your company has yet to establish work procedures or if the systems in place are obsolete and out of date, your employees are left to operate on a crisis-by-crisis basis, often with inconsistent effort and results.
+A 360² assessment can pinpoint inconsistencies and form the foundation for developing a standard set of operating rules and work procedures and processes.
 We specialize in keeping things simple.
 Complex systems that are difficult to follow rarely get done.

-They can be a powerful communication and problem-solving event or they can be little more than boring time-wasters that get in the way of real work.
+They can be a powerful communication, and problem-solving event or they can be little more than dull time-wasters that get in the way of real work.
 Frustrated with meetings where the discussion wandered around in circles and accomplished little, some business leaders are tempted to abandon or reduce the practice.
-This is like throwing out the baby with the bathwater.
+This solution is like throwing out the baby with the bathwater.

-Meetings are a tool and like any tool you have to know when its use is appropriate and how to use it to get the job done.
-Effective meetings can have a powerful energizing effect on all involved as problems and opportunities are identified and hashed out and decisions are made with “buy-in” from all.
+Meetings are a tool, and like any tool, you have to know when its use is appropriate and how to use it to get the job done.
+Effective meetings can have a powerful energizing effect on all involved as problems and opportunities are identified and hashed out, and a team "buy-in" with decisions.

-The difference between meeting disasters and meeting successes is a matter of meeting practices.
+The difference between meeting disasters and meeting successes is a matter of assembly practices.
 We can help you with a set of “best practices” based on our SMART Meeting approach!